nikhiljha/privacyplan/index.md

 Here are some services that I can recommend:

+- [Tutanota](https://tutanota.com/) - You can't connect an email client to this!
+If you only check your email online, this is fine, but know that you won't be able to use Outlook, Thunderbird, Apple Mail, etc. It's relatively cheap at 12 EUR / year, and there is a limited free tier.
+- [Protonmail](https://protonmail.com) - Although you can connect an email client to this, it's somewhat difficult and buggy right now.
+I wouldn't count on it working, but the option is there for Mac, Windows, or Linux.
+It's slightly more expensive at 48 EUR / year, but there is a limited free tier.
-- [FastMail](https://fastmail.com/) - I use this, but as it's based in [Australia](https://www.youtube.com/watch?v=eW-OMR-iWOE), I'm not so sure anymore.
-Maybe hold off on signing up until I get something better listed here...
+- [FastMail](https://fastmail.com/) - I use this, but as it's based in [Australia](https://www.youtube.com/watch?v=eW-OMR-iWOE) and not end-end encrypted, I'm not so sure anymore.
+Maybe hold off on signing up...
+- And of course, check out the "replacement" websites under the "Stop Using Websites That Track You" section.
+Some of them have good lists of email providers.

 ## Step: Change Your Phone